Tension Remodeling Controls Topological Transitions in Epithelial Tissues: Vertex Model with tension remodeling

-\textit{Model --} Each cell in the tissue is modeled by a two-dimensional polygon, with edges representing the cell-cell junctions and the vertices representing multi-cellular junctions.
-The mechanical energy $E$ of the tissue is given by
+To describe the dynamics of topological transitions in confluent tissues we use the framework of the vertex model \cite{nagai2001dynamic, farhadifar2007influence, staple2010mechanics, fletcher2014}, where each cell is modeled as a two-dimensional polygon, with edges representing the cell-cell junctions and the vertices representing multi-cellular junctions.
+The overdamped dynamics of vertices are determined by a balance of forces between friction, cell elasticity and active forces acting at intercellular junctions.
+Position $\VEC{r}_i$ of vertex $i$ evolves in time as

-where the first term represents the energy cost for cell compressibility, penalizing changes in the area $A_\alpha$ of cell $\alpha$, with respect to its target value $A^{0}_\alpha$, and $K$ is the elastic constant.
-The second term represents the energy due to interfacial tension $\Lambda_{ij}$ on edge $i$$j$, connecting vertices $i$ and $j$ with length $l_{ij}$. $\Delta \Lambda_{ij}$ represents stochastic fluctuations in junctional tension, as described later.
-Finally, the third term in the energy function arises from actomyosin contractility, with $\Gamma_a$ representing the active stress generated by myosin motors on each edge.
-The mechanical force acting on each vertex $i$ results from the gradient in the mechanical energy $\mu {\rm d}\VEC{r}_i/{\rm d}t=-\partial E/\partial \VEC{r}_i$, where $\VEC{r}_i$ is the vertex position and $\mu$ is the vertex friction coefficient.